hreypar/mk-pdf-docs/README.md

 ## Usage. ##

+Create a symlink to your (unique) images directory in this module (i.e. `ln -s /your/directory/ images`)

 How to set up the module to perform an analysis (where to place input data, commands used to run the module).